While running a busy medical office, it can be easy to forget that patients are the heart of our practice.

 Address patients by name.

-Making the small effort to remember patients and call them by name will make them feel important and acknowledged.
-This little detail makes patients feel appreciated and helps your practice build important connections and relationships.
+Making a small effort to remember patients and call them by name will make them feel important and acknowledged.
+This little detail makes patients feel appreciated and helps your practice build meaningful connections and relationships.

 Know how to handle disputes.